trustwallet/developer/platform/staking.md

 integrate their staking solution.
 With TrustWallet, you'll have access to millions of users to help you grow and secure your network.

-## Talk about your implementation.
+## Talk about your implementation

-Create an issue in [Trust Platform](https://github.com/trustwallet/platform/issues) describing your project.
+Create an issue in [BlockAtlas](https://github.com/trustwallet/blockatlas/issues) describing your project.
 Please fill the following questions before proceding with integration:

 1) Is your staking on or off-chain?
    > If it's offchain, please describe how it's implemented